 3. New Attachment Element

 You’ve been asking for it, and we listened!
-Forms now support attachment elements, giving you more control over what attachments are added to your data.
+Forms now support attachment elements, giving you more control over the types of attachments that are added to your data.

 - Adding an associated keyword